 LaunchPad contains resources for you and your students.
 In this tutorial, we'll take a detailed look at both types separately.
 Let's begin with student resources.
-Click here to go to the landing page of LaunchPad for A History of World Societies, 10e and Value Edition.
+Click the following link to go to the landing page of LaunchPad for A History of World Societies, 10e and Value Edition.

 What resources are available for my students?

 e-BookThe e-Book is every word on every page of the printed text, including all primary sources, images, maps, and pedagogical tools.
 At the top right of each e-Book page is a page reference number so that students can go back and forth between their e-Book and their printed book, if they wish.